Planning Your Catholic Wedding

 Although it is customary in the United States to seat wedding guests on the "bride's side" or the "groom's side," in certain situations it might make sense to dispense with this tradition, particularly if one of you will have many more invited guests than the other, or if one of you has many more Catholic guests than the other.
 (It can be a little awkward if one side of the church is obviously more familiar with the rhythm of the Catholic liturgy than the other.)

 The assembly may be greeted by someone involved in the wedding liturgy—a reader, cantor, or even the presider.
-(The Rite of Marriage provides for the presider to greet the assembly more formally during the liturgy itself.)
+(The Order of Celebrating Matrimony provides for the presider to greet the assembly more formally during the liturgy itself.)
 The greeting should make the assembly feel comfortable and at home, preparing your guests to fully participate in the liturgy.
 It might include:

-a gentle reminder to turn off cell phones and pagers;
+- • a gentle reminder to turn off cell phones and silence all digital devices;

-a request to not take pictures during the ceremony (if you prefer to avoid that sort of distraction).
+- • a request to not take pictures during the ceremony to avoid that sort of distraction (check with parish about local guidelines).

-Another option is to skip the procession altogether; the presider simply greets the bride and groom at the altar (Rite of Marriage #19).
+Another option is to skip the procession altogether; the bride and groom can join the priest and servers in the sacristy before the liturgy begins than go their places near altar from there.

 If you opt for a procession, however, the assembly should stand at the beginning of the liturgy, when the entrance song is announced and the procession begins—in other words, the assembly should not remain seated until the bride enters the church.
 In the Catholic liturgy, standing is a way of acknowledging the presence of God.